emcd/python-lockup/sources/sphinx/contribution.rst

 Some tips:

-* Horizontal space between identifiers and literals improves legibility.
+* Horizontal space surrounding identifiers and literals improves legibility.
   Prior to the introduction of spaces between words around fourteen centuries ago, readers had to either parse words from `scriptio continua
   <https://en.wikipedia.org/wiki/Scriptio_continua>`_ or with the use of a
   `word divider <https://en.wikipedia.org/wiki/Word_divider>`_ symbol, such as the `interpunct <https://en.wikipedia.org/wiki/Interpunct>`_.
-Reading identifiers from code, which are separated only by delimiters, is equivalent to reading words separated by interpuncts, except that the cognitive load is even higher due to the variety of delimiters (parentheses, commas, colons, etc...).
-Using horizontal space, an innovation from nearly 1.5 millennia ago, can reduce this cognitive load.
+Reading identifiers from code, which are separated only by delimiters, is equivalent to reading words separated by interpuncts, except that the syntactic noise is even higher due to the variety of delimiters (parentheses, commas, colons, etc...).
+Using horizontal space, an innovation from nearly 1.5 millennia ago, can reduce the cognitive load of filtering noise from syntactic markers.

 * Try to keep function bodies under twenty (20) lines, no more than thirty (30) lines maximum.
 Long functions are probably doing too much and they